jackrugile/start-making-games/notes.md

 - make enemy faster and more accurate as points go up?
 - figure out friction issue, real problem for slow mo and ball
 	- use math.pow version on ball or no?
+- add ghost to first serve
+- increase difficulty of ai by foresight and blindess

 ---